Lock the Gate Alliance

 The Lock the Gate Alliance is an incorporated Australian community action group which was formed in 2010 in response to the expansion of the coal mining and coal seam gas industries, which were encroaching on agricultural land, rural communities and environmentally sensitive areas.
 The organisation has initially focused on responding to developments in the states of Queensland and New South Wales, through peaceful protest and noncooperation.

 Lock the Gate Alliance's stated mission is "to protect Australia’s natural, environmental, cultural and agricultural resources from inappropriate mining and to educate and empower all Australians to demand sustainable solutions to food and energy production."
+The organisation features in the media regularly and lobbies government for stronger protections for productive agricultural land, groundwater resources and catchment areas.

+Lock the Gate has not successfully impacted coal seam gas in Queensland but has obstructed the development of the coal seam gas industry in New South Wales.

+Support and opposition

-The Alliance claims to have over 40,000 members and 250 local groups constitute the alliance including farmers, traditional custodians, conservationists and urban residents.
+Over 120,000 members and 450 local groups constitute the alliance including farmers, traditional custodians, conservationists and urban residents.
 The organisation was incorporated in 2011 in New South Wales and became a registered company, limited by guarantee on 6 March 2012.
 The inaugural AGM was held in Murwillumbah on 11 June 2011 at which Drew Hutton was elected president.
 Another notable member is Dayne Pratzky, whose activism became the subject of the 2015 documentary film, Frackman.